verisianHQ/core-contributor/README.md

        `git add .` \
        `git commit -m "your custom message"` \
        `git push origin <your-branch-name>` \
+       - The first time you commit, you may have to log in to github
 9) Go to the online repository and create a pull request (PR) from your newly pushed branch
 10) On the PR page, make sure the information at the top is correct.
 It should be: \
        `base: main ← compare: <branch-name>`